Atlas-OS/Atlas/README.md

 # What is Atlas?

-Atlas is a modified version of Windows which removes all the negative drawbacks of Windows, which slumps gaming performance.
+Atlas is a modified version of Windows which removes all the negative drawbacks of Windows, which significantly reduce gaming performance.
 We are a transparent and open source project striving for equal rights for players whether you are running a potato, or a gaming PC.

 While keeping our main focus on performance, we are also a great option to reduce system latency, network latency, input lag, and keep your system private.